xerolinux/xero_xfce_iso/README.md

 ### Support

-A lot of hard work, sleepless nights wento into the creation of this awesome & detailed build tool, so if you can show the dev [@Keyaedisa](https://github.com/keyaedisa/) the same love you are showing the project, please feel free to buy them a a coffee or two over at [BuyMeaCoffee](https://www.buymeacoffee.com/keyaedisa).
+A lot of hard work, sleepless nights wen into the creation of this awesome & detailed build tool, so if you can show the dev [@Keyaedisa](https://github.com/keyaedisa/) the same love you are showing the project, please feel free to buy them a a coffee or two over at [BuyMeaCoffee](https://www.buymeacoffee.com/keyaedisa).

 I hope this helps..
 In case of other issues kindly find me on [**Discord**](https://discord.gg/Xg6T78ahtK)